- Product description

-Product details
+- Product details

 Up to 35% of heat is lost through the ceiling in winter if you have no insulation in your roof.
-Fitting ceiling insulation will keep you warmer in winter and cooler in summer.
+Retro-fitting ceiling insulation will keep you warmer in winter and cooler in summer.

 Insulation for your ceiling is usually the quickest, cheapest and easiest form of insulation and will make a huge impact on your heating bills.
 Adding more heat without preventing heat loss is an expensive way to address the comfort of your home.
 So insulation is the logical first step.